 \subsection{$E_n$-cell decompositions}

-Before we state our main results, we describe $E_n$-cell attachments which are the primary technical tool of this paper.
-The class of \textit{cellular} framed $E_n$-algebras consists of those framed $E_n$-algebras that are built by successive $E_n$-cell attachments.
+Before we state our main results, we describe framed $E_n$-cell attachments which are the primary technical tool of this paper.
+The class of \textit{cellular} framed $E_n$-algebras consists of those framed $E_n$-algebras that are built by successive framed $E_n$-cell attachments.
 Every charged algebra is weakly equivalent to a cellular algebra.
 This is similar to the fact that every topological space is weakly homotopy equivalent to a CW-complex.
-Studying $E_n$-cell decompositions allows us to characterize which charged algebras have homological stability and bound the homological stability range.
+Studying framed $E_n$-cell decompositions allows us to characterize which charged algebras have homological stability and bound the homological stability range.

-What are $E_n$-cell attachments?
-While we will primarily be interested in $E_n$-cell attachments in the category of chain complexes, the construction can also be defined for spaces, in which case the construction is more familiar: one can attach a cell (in the sense of CW-complexes) to a framed $E_n$-algebra in spaces, but the resulting space does not naturally carry the structure of framed $E_n$-algebra.
+What are framed $E_n$-cell attachments?
+While we will primarily be interested in framed $E_n$-cell attachments in the category of chain complexes, the construction can also be defined for spaces.
+In that case the construction is more familiar: one can attach a cell (in the sense of CW-complexes) to a framed $E_n$-algebra in spaces, but the resulting space does not naturally carry the structure of framed $E_n$-algebra.
 For example, we do not know how to multiply elements in the interior of the cell.
 However, it is naturally a partial framed $E_n$-algebra and by freely adding those operations that are not defined yet, every partial framed $E_n$-algebra can be completed to a framed $E_n$-algebra.
-This procedure defines $E_n$-cell attachments in spaces and a similar construction works in the category of chain complexes, see Section \ref{secencell}.
+This is a framed $E_n$-cell attachment in spaces and a similar construction works in the category of chain complexes, see Section \ref{secencell}.